-- unexpected or unfamiliar delivery or maintenance van or truck on or near the premises - we hicle seen in the same location on the street, in the parking lot, or at the loading dock on multiple occasions with no evident reason - vehicle with an expired, missing, or covered license plate, inspection sticker, or registration - old-model vehicle of little value with a saggy suspension or appearing unevenly overloaded
+- unexpected or unfamiliar delivery or maintenance van or truck on or near the premises - vehicle seen in the same location on the street, in the parking lot, or at the loading dock on multiple occasions with no valid reason - vehicle with an expired, missing, or covered license plate, inspection sticker, or registration - old-model vehicle of little value with a saggy suspension or appearing unevenly overloaded - frequent appearances on camp entrance roads, claiming they are lost when questioned

 Note: If a staff member or camper chooses to record, photograph, or videotape a suspicious individual or vehicle, they should do so only if it will not escalate the situation or put themselves or others in danger.
+They should then file a report (see Security Incident Report, page 37).

-If there is a suspicious individual or vehicle on or near the premises, no one should attempt to engage the person or approach, touch, or inspect the vehicle, but instead should report it to the camp's security staff.
+If there is a suspicious individual or vehicle on or near the premises, no one should attempt to engage the person or approach, touch, or inspect the vehicle.
+Instead, they should report the person or vehicle to the camp's security staff.
 Everyone should maintain a safe distance in the event the vehicle is rigged as a car bomb or may be used in an attempted vehicle ramming attack.